-- 1. DDD headquarters staff, regional administrators (RA), field services administrators (FSA), and residential habilitation center (RHC) superintendents can contact their assigned Assistant Attorney General (AAG) directly for verbal consultation or to request advice in writing.
-Requests for advice may be made verbally or by e-mail, unless the AAG specifically asks that the request be made in writing on DSHS form 10-330, Request for Legal Advice. - 2.
-If analysis of specific documents is anticipated that are not readily available outside DDD, requestors should provide such documents at the outset to the assigned AAG in order to facilitate timely responses. - 3.
-Prior to contacting an AAG, DDD regional staff and RHC staff who are not subject to A.1 above should first consult with their RA, FSA, or RHC superintendent or assistant superintendent.
-If following such consultation it is determined that AAG involvement is necessary, the assigned AAG can be contacted directly.
+- 1. DDD headquarters staff, regional administrators (RA), field services administrators (FSA), and residential habilitation center (RHC) superintendents and assistant superintendants can contact their assigned Assistant Attorney General (AAG) directly for verbal consultation or to request advice in writing.
+Requests for advice may be made verbally or by e-mail, unless the AAG specifically asks that the request be made in writing on DSHS 10-330, Request for Legal Advice. - 2.
+If analysis of specific documents is anticipated that are not readily available outside DDD, requestors should provide such documents at the outset to the assigned AAG in order to facilitate timely responses.

-CHAPTER 2 DDD POLICY MANUAL 1 OF 5 ISSUED 5/09
+CHAPTER 2 DDD POLICY MANUAL 1 OF 5 ISSUED 9/12